John Wickham (attorney)

 John Wickham (June 6, 1763 - January 22, 1839) was an American Loyalist, attorney and slaveholder.
-One of very few Loyalists to achieve any sort of national prominence in the United States after the American Revolution, Wickham may be best remembered for his role defending former Vice President Aaron Burr who was accused of treason but acquitted in 1807.
+One of the few Loyalists to achieve national prominence in the United States after the American Revolution, Wickham may be best remembered for his role in defending former Vice President Aaron Burr, who was accused of treason but acquitted in 1807.

 Early and family life

 Born in the village of Cutchogue, colony of New York, John Wickham was the oldest son of Rev. John Wickham Sr. and his wife Mary Smith Fanning.
 His father was a minister in the Anglican Church and remained a Loyalist as many in the colonies grew dissatisfied with the British administration and additional taxes imposed to offset the cost of the French and Indian War (which ended the year of Wickham's birth).
 His uncle Parker Wickham was also active in local New York government and a Loyalist.

 Following his move to Richmond, Virginia after the American Revolutionary War as discussed below, Wickham married his first cousin Mary Smith Fanning and had two children.
 After her early death, he married Elizabeth Seldon McClurg and had seventeen more children.
 McClurg was the daughter of Dr. James McClurg, who thrice served as Richmond's mayor, and was a delegate to the Philadelphia Convention, which framed the Constitution of the United States in 1787.